 - Making progress in the application of the microwear and residues studies to Pleistocene archaeological stone tools, taking advantage of the methodological improvement and the experimental results obtained since 2014.

-- Integrating data to improve the knowledge of the micro-space management in archaeological sites.
+- Integrating data to improve the knowledge of micro-space management in archaeological sites.
 Setting of occupational models (objective shared with the line of zooarchaeology and taphonomy).

 - Redefining key issues of the European Pleistocene technocomplexes, from the first Mode 1 evidences until the appearance of the early Middle Palaeolithic.

-- Study of the transition from Middle to Upper Palaeolithic assemblages in the Iranian Zagros region, to get insight into the tempo and mode of the first expansions of modern human populations towards Western Europe.
+- Study of the transition from Middle to Upper Palaeolithic assemblages in the Iranian Zagros region, to get insight into the timing and mode of the first expansions of modern human populations towards Western Europe.